Tag Archives: DIR

 When I wasn’t reading books on autism and canvassing the internet reading the endless array of therapies being offered, each with it’s own little morsel of hope attached - perhaps this will be the thing that she responds to – I was scheduling Emma’s early intervention therapists.
 There were often 7 therapists in a single day, coming and going.

 I look back on that period and wonder what it must have been like for Emma.
 How odd it must have seemed to her, but she took it all in stride.
 There were a few exceptions, the days when I would sit outside her bedroom door during her therapy, leaning my head against the wall listening to her scream as she tried to leave the room, but the therapist would patiently tell her she could not until they had finished and I would cry, fighting the urge to let her out – all that separated us was the four inch wall of her bedroom.
-I remember feeling that everything I thought I knew as a mother – all my maternal instincts were useless in the face of autism.
+I remember feeling that everything I thought I knew as a mother – all my maternal instincts were useless.